msm-code/itsec.re/content/_index.md

 I’m an IT Security expert with a specialization in low level security and malware reverse engineering.
-I also work with containers (especially Kubernetes), both as an administrator and as a security specialist.
+I also work with containers (especially Kubernetes), as an administrator and as a security specialist.
 I have strong background in programming, and the widely understood IT security in general.

-In case it matters: I have a top secret Polish and NATO security clearances.

-The following is a non-exhaustive list of things I'm happy to work on as a part of <a href="https://itsec.re">itsec.re</a> company.
-If you have some other work in mind, and you think I may be a good fit, feel free to
-<a href="/contact">contact me</a>.

 My personal website is <a href="https://tailcall.net">https://tailcall.net</a>.

+Learn more about my trainings at <a href="https://learn.itsec.re">https://learn.itsec.re</a>.

 <div class="card">
   <div class="container">